Improving Quality of Service for Users of DAG-based Distributed Ledgers: System model

 We consider the network architecture as depicted in Figure \ref{fig: Network} which shows users accessing a DLT network via nodes, and nodes which communicate directly with one another, forming a distributed ledger network.
 More specifically, users make a selection from a set of nodes according to some criteria, and then send their transactions to these nodes to be processed.
 Furthermore, in this initial simplified model (neglecting some networking details such as availability of IP addresses) where users are able to query all nodes, users are free to select a node to process their transactions, and nodes are free to accept or reject transactions from individual users.
 It is important to note that, in contrast to blockchain-based DLT networks, users only send each transaction to a single node, and nodes do not share these transactions with one another prior to issuing them to the ledger.

 Nodes may offer ledger access as a public service and can offer different levels of QoS to users (some nodes may be operated by private organisations who reserve resources for their own gain, however, we do not consider such nodes any further in this work).
 Generally speaking, nodes must consume resources in order to add transactions to the ledger, and providing better QoS consumes more resources.
-For example, in a Proof-of-Work (PoW) ledger, the consumed resource is computation power, whereas in Proof-of-Stake (PoS) ledgers, the consumed resource is wealth in the native ledger currency.
-A generalised version of PoS known as delegated PoS allows this resource to be transferred to nominated nodes, serving as a proxy for reputation.
-In the remainder of the paper, we refer to this resource simply as reputation, and we denote the reputation of a node $i$ as $rep_i$.
+For example, in a Proof-of-Work (PoW) ledger, the consumed resource is computation power, whereas in Proof-of-Stake (PoS) ledgers, the consumed resource is derived from each node's wealth in the native ledger currency.
+An extended version of PoS known as delegated PoS (dPoS) allows stake to be transferred to nominated nodes.
+Proof of Authority (PoA) \cite{de2018pbft} is an alternative approach for permissioned systems wherein each node's share of resources is configured from the outset of the DLT, for example, a consortium of companies could each be allocated an equal level of \emph{authority} in order to share control of a permissioned distributed ledger.
+In the remainder of the paper, we refer to Proof of Reputation (PoR), which generalises PoS, dPoS, PoA and other resource allocation approaches.
+Reputation can refer directly to a node's stake (in the case of PoS), the stake delegated to it (in the case of dPoS), the authority assigned to it (in the case of PoA) or any other uninflatable quantity chosen for a given DLT.
+We denote the reputation of a node $i$ as $rep_i$.
 Although small inconsistencies in reputation calculation across nodes can typically be permitted and reputation can be changed over time, we assume that each node's reputation is a constant quantity that is agreed upon and publicly known.
 In what follows, we also make the following assumptions.